weidongxu-microsoft/java-sdk-docs/long_running_operations.md

 ## Synchronous long-running operations

-Calling a sync API for a long-running operation will initiate the LRO and immediately return a `SyncPoller` instance.
-The `SyncPoller` enables monitoring the progress of the LRO and retrieval of the final result.

-The code below shows how to monitor LRO progress using `SyncPoller.`
+Calling any API that returns a `SyncPoller` will immediately start the long-running operation, and the `SyncPoller` will then be returned immediately, allowing for monitoring of the progress of the long-running operation, as well as retrieval of the final result.
+The code below shows how to monitor the progress of a long-running operation using the `SyncPoller`.

 ```java
 SyncPoller<UploadBlobProgress, UploadedBlobProperties> poller = syncClient.beginUploadFromUri(...)